joel-adusei/SALIENT-VENTURES-EXCEL-CASESTUDY/README.md

 SALIENT Ventures experienced a significant business downturn throughout the first three quarters (Q1 - Q3) of 2025, recording a consistent 20% quarter-over-quarter decline in revenue.
 The decline was largely attributed to poor inventory management, weak customer retention, and limited market penetration.

-To reverse this trend, the company's Board of Directors engaged the 10Alytics Team to implement a strategic recovery plan focused on:
+To reverse this trend, the company's Board of Directors engaged me to implement a strategic recovery plan focused on:

 Performance-based employee incentives
 Inventory diversification into high-affinity product categories